jaynikunjshah/CGPA-Calculator/README.md

 2. Now open command prompt and navigate to the folder containing these files
 3. Run the following code "set FLASK_APP=cgpacalc.py"
 4. After this press Enter and type "flask run"
-5. After this you will receive some instructions along with a line stating that it is running on server 127.0.0.1:5000
+5. After this it will be running on the local host server